 Are you between age 40 and 55?
 If yes, then congratulations.
 Research has shown that you are in your peak earning years.
-And that is a very good thing.

 Chances are good that you have some expensive life events going on right now, unlike when you were among the married couples without children.
 Do you have children who are college-bound or already there?
 Do you have a wedding scheduled (or one or more down the road)?
 Perhaps you are beginning to help aging parents with personal, health care and financial responsibilities.

 I know you may be busy and are likely tired, very tired.
 Don’t let that be an excuse to put of your estate planning, you simply can’t afford the extra stress that comes along with failing to plan.

 You Must Plan for Incapacity

 Did you know the law requires every adult American to make his or her own personal, financial and health care decisions?
 Who would make your basic decisions if you are legally incapacitated due to a serious injury or illness?